by Nebula Haze

-If nothing else was changed, the yields would not be that different whether the plant is 2 feet tall or 4 feet tall under a 250W HPS, because the light just doesn't go down that far into the plant.
+If nothing else were changed, the yields would not be that different whether the plant is 2 feet tall or 4 feet tall under a 250W HPS, because the light doesn’t go down that far into the plant.
 However, a bigger grow light could have supported a taller plant.

 You can support even taller plants and longer colas under bigger grow lights!